RandomY-2/Movie_Recommender_Engine/README.md

 ## Collaborative Filtering

 In the 'Collaborative_Filtering' folder I created an item to item collaborative filtering recommender system using the MovieLens Dataset.
-The system will create a movie to movie dataframe and calculate the Pearson correlation between each movies.
+The system will create a movie to movie dataframe that stores all user ratings and calculate the Pearson correlation between each movies.
 Then when the user gives a few ratings, the system will recommend the top 10 movies that are most similar to the movies the user gives a positive rating on.

 To use the collaborative filtering system, the user should first run item_similar.py to create the movie to movie dataframe from the MovieLens dataset and then run the recommender.py